Emmanuel Rivera Player Props: Diamondbacks vs. Braves

 Emmanuel Rivera At The Plate

-- Rivera is hitting .347 with six doubles, a home run and three walks.
+- Rivera has six doubles, a home run and three walks while batting .333.

-- Rivera will look to extend his six-game hitting streak.
-He's batting .412 in his last games.
+- Rivera has picked up a hit in 16 of 25 games this year, with multiple hits eight times.

-- In eight games this season (33.3%), Rivera has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this year (32.0%), Rivera has picked up an RBI, including two games with multiple runs batted in.

 - He has scored a run in 11 games this year, with multiple runs three times.